 Ha!
 Here’s a funny baby walrus.
 Look how sweet its little paws are!
 The Facebook fandom of my page is likely to like it.
-(Presses the Share button.)
+[Presses the Share button.]

 The cure: Cute baby walruses belong to your personal account.
-However, your business page should contain relevant content that will add some value to your niche.
+However, your business page should contain relevant content to add some value to your niche.
 Inform your readers and followers.
 Broaden their knowledge while amusing them.
 So, unless you own an animal shelter or a private zoo or a pet agency, there is no need to raise awareness about walruses.

 Mistake #2: Ignoring feedback

 Mistake #3: Posting irregularly

 The cure: You should nurture your audience.
 This means posting on a regular basis.
 This doesn’t mean you should always post at the same time.
-Post at different times of day and observe when the posts perform the best.
+Post at different times of day and observe when the posts perform best.
 Build monthly strategies.
-First, you should ask yourself what do you want to achieve.
+You should ask yourself what do you want to achieve.
 Do you want to increase your website traffic, generate leads or raise awareness?
 Different goals demand different strategies.
 Automatize your posting, so you don’t have to sit by your computer day and night.
 What you should do constantly, however, is being responsive to messages and comments.

 Mistake #4: Using too many social media platforms

 [Seven months later] All of my Facebook, Twitter, Instagram, Snapchat, Pinterest and WhatNot accounts haven’t proven very useful to my business.
 Hell, I use every platform there is!
 And still no results…